 Foreign income is a complicated issue because many factors such as U.S. tax treaties as well as the onerous reporting laws for foreign bank accounts and investments (FBAR).
 Therefore it is wise to have a tax professional such as myself prepare your Federal and if applicable State income tax returns.

 Please use the contact page to discuss the preparation of your income tax returns.
 My fees are very reasonable and I provide every client my full attention, personal care with knowledgeable application of the tax code.

 Foreign Earned Income Exclusion

-If you qualify you may be able to exclude $104,100 in 2018 (the amount is indexed so future years it will likely be higher) of earned income while living abroad.
+If you qualify you may be able to exclude $108,700 per person in 2021 (the amount is indexed so future years it will likely be higher) of earned income while living abroad.
 You cannot exclude more than what you actually earned.
 So if your foreign earned income was $50,000 and if you qualify for the exclusion you exclude $50,000.

 If you are a U.S. citizen or a U.S. resident alien living in a foreign country you are subject to the same U.S. income tax laws that apply to citizens and resident aliens living in the United States however as mentioned in the previous paragraph the U.S. tax code has provisions that may allow you to exclude some or all of your foreign earned income.

 A foreign country is any territory under the sovereignty of a governement other than that of the United States.
 You qualify for the tax benefits (there is also a housing deduction) if you meet the "tax home test" and meet either the "bona fide residence" test or the "physical presence" test.

 Income from working abroad as an employee of the U.S. Government does not qualify for either of the exclusions.